howardcheung/auto-data-preprocessor/README.md

 ## License of this software

 The source code written in this repository is distributed under the MIT license and is free for personal, academic and commercial use.
-Details can be found in the file *LICENSE_REPO* in this directory.
+Details can be found in the file *LICENSE_REPO* in the `LICENSE` directory.

 The binaries distributed under releases, due to its inclusion of other modules, are distributed under the GNU GPLv3 license.
 Details can be found in the file *LICENSE_BINARY* in this directory.